With the sector continuing to grow, now's a great time to consider a recruitment career - here's how to ensure you get off to the best possible start

 4. Be able to negotiate

 Negotiation is a critical part of a recruitment consultant's role.
 This is both in negotiating terms with a client and also when negotiating salaries and job offers with a candidate.
-Recruiters serve as the intermediary and it's your job to come to a solution which is acceptable to both parties.
+Recruiters serve as the intermediary and it's your job to come to a solution that is acceptable to both parties.

 5. Think about your career development